Shiva-789/repo/README.md

 # Description

-# Spring boot application to do CRUD.
+# Sample spring boot application to do CRUD.

 # Tool and Tech stack used.
   1. STS